aws-samples/amazon-mq-workshop/labs/lab-9.md

 ```
 </details>

+:white_check_mark: **NOTE**: Ensure that all terminals windows that you will use for the workshop are created after having run this step.

 ### 2. Go to the Cloud9 IDE tab in the browser

 In the main pane, close the Welcome screen and add 4 terminal tabs (click on + tab and select New Terminal.
 Reorganize them in a chequered pattern using the mouse and select the top left terminal.